casheridan/swat-website/README.md

   2. Login to firebase through terminal ``` firebase login ```
   > In able to deploy you will need your google account to be added to the Firebase Console

-  3. Follow process | Process can be found in [repo wiki](https://github.com/casheridan/swat-website/wiki/Github-Contributing-Process)
+  3. Follow process | Process can be found in [the contributing file](https://github.com/casheridan/swat-website/CONTRIBUTING.md)
   4. Follow deployment procedure | Procedure can be found in [repo wiki](https://github.com/casheridan/swat-website/wiki/Deployment)
   5. Cleanup